misdoro/JavaNodeSwDoc/source/plugin-metrics.rst

 ::

-	public abstract Map<Dictionary.HeaderMetrics,Integer> getMetrics(RequestInterface userRequest);
+	public abstract Map<Dictionary.HeaderMetrics,Object> getMetrics(RequestInterface userRequest);

-**userRequest**	has the same interface as the parameter of buildXSAMS method, but it doesn't expect to have XSAMS tree attached.
+**userRequest**	has the same interface as the parameter of *buildXSAMS* method, but it doesn't expect to have XSAMS tree objects attached, so *XSAMSManager* object should not be accessed.

 Typical logic of the method would be like that:

-* translate the query using the same method as builders use,
+* Translate the query using the same translation strategy as builders use;

-* convert the query into Count() using org.vamdc.tapservice.query.CountQuery.count(DataContext,SelectQuery) static method
+* Convert the query into Count() using *org.vamdc.tapservice.query.QueryUtil.countQuery(DataContext,SelectQuery)* static method;

-* add the resulting value to the map of headers
+* Add the resulting value to the map of headers;

+* If header value is greater than zero, set the value for *Last-Modified* header using RequestInterface *setLastModified(...)* method and *org.vamdc.tapservice.query.QueryUtil.lastTimestampQuery(...)* translator to obtain the value from a database last-modified date column.
 * iterate if more then one builder is normally used